The Picture of Dorian Gray

 “I am charmed that you like Dorian Gray.
 It is my best piece of work, and I hope to make it still better, when it appears in book form.“ (letter to Arthur Howard Pickering, late July 1890, Complete Letters, p.
 443)

-“I am making arrangements for a translation of Dorian Gray [most likely into French].“ (letter to Arthur Symons, 1 October 1890, ibid., p.
+“I am making arrangements for a translation of Dorian Gray [most likely into French].“ (letter to Arthur Symons, 1 October 1890, Complete Letters, p.
 454)

 “Ricketts has just done for me a lovely cover for Dorian Gray – grey pastel-paper with a white black and tiny gold marigolds.
 When it appears I will send you a copy.“ (letter to Arthur Fish, c.
 16 October 1890, ibid., p.
 455)